grafana/agent/docs/configuration/tempo-config.md

 # OpenTelemetry Prometheus exporters to serve the metrics locally.
 #
 # In order to use the remote_write exporter, you have to configure a Prometheus
-# instance in the Agent and pass its name to the `prom_instance` field.
+# instance in the Agent and pass its name to the `metrics_instance` field.
 #
 # If you want to use the OpenTelemetry Prometheus exporter, you have to
 # configure handler_endpoint and then scrape that endpoint.